mydobie/skipMenu/README.md

 - Linting
 - Check for high or critical security advisories
 - Unit tests
-- Verify that the code can be built as a package
+- Verify that the code can be built

 If you want to run these tests against another branch, you can do the following at any time: